Themefic-Team/instantio/readme.txt

 ### Privacy Policy

 Instantio uses [Appsero](https://appsero.com/) SDK to collect some telemetry data.
 Appsero SDK does not gather any data by default.
 The SDK only starts gathering basic telemetry data when a user allows it via the admin notice.
 Appsero SDK DOES NOT IMMEDIATELY start gathering data, without confirmation from users in any case.
-We use this data to troubleshoot problems faster, make product improvements & ensure a great user experience for all our users.
+We use this data to troubleshoot problems faster, make product improvements & ensure user experience for all our users.

 ### How can I report security bugs?